-Beets are full of amazing nutrients.
-The beetroot, the most commonly used part but the beet greens are also edible, can be consumed both raw and cooked.
-These are just a few health benefits of beets:
+- Beets are full of amazing nutrients.* The beetroot, the most commonly used part, can be consumed raw or cooked.

-- Rich in folate, a B vitamin important for heart health
+- Beets are rich in folate, a B vitamin important for heart health

 - The pigments in red and yellow beets provide antioxidant protection